All Episodes

 I got a couple of questions for you.

-Number one, uh, you said that you want to convey your message by getting out there in the country.
+Number one, you said that you want to convey your message by getting out there in the country.

-And the second question is what will be your message for residents in this country that are struggling every time they go to the gas station, every time they go to the grocery store and see the prices going high and the pharmacy.
+And the second question is, what will be your message for residents in this country that are struggling every time they go to the gas station, every time they go to the grocery store and see the prices going high and the pharmacy?

-And so I think you I wonder what is the message you want to spread to them.
+And so I think you, I wonder what is the message you want to spread to them.

 Well, I try to express, I've asked, I try to answer that seven different ways today about how to deal with inflation.

-Um but let me uh answer the first question.
+But let me answer the first question.

 I'm in contact with the leaders of the countries in the South America.

-We're working closely with making sure that we do everything, for example, with the uh uh to deal with um helping uh the countries in question, particularly those in Central America, to be able to help them with their ability to deal with the intern the people don't sit around and in uh Guatemala and say, I got a great idea.
+We're working closely with making sure that we do everything, for example, to deal with helping the countries in question, particularly those in Central America, to be able to help them with their ability to deal with the internal.

 Won't that be fun?